 My interference gave the woman the break that she needed to remove herself from the abusive situation.
 With the man’s attention on me, the woman ran into an open door apartment, grabbed a few things, and then ran out.
 She never looked back as she bolted from the scene.

-The next moments are trapped in my mind like slow measured motions.
+The next moments are trapped in my mind in slow measured motions.
 The man ambled over to the open door of what proved to be his apartment.
 His eyes remained on me as he reached inside.
 When his arm came out, a small bat was gripped tightly in one hand.
 About the same time, another man – this I found out later was his brother - emerged from the doorway as well.
 I stood against the opposite wall still slightly disoriented from the surprise punch.
 They approached me side by side - I tried to gather my senses enough to retrieve the Derringer from my pocket - thinking it would buy me the opportunity to leave as well.
 I assumed that brandishing the weapon would be enough to stop them in their tracks - I assumed wrong.
 The man with the bat immediately hit me across the head with it.
 As he hit me I fired.

 POW!!
 I saw stars, smelled gunpowder and could hear nothing.